kayikalvin/Prep-Air-s-Flow-Card_Analysis/README.md

 This week the challenge will involve unions, aggregation and reshaping data.

 ## Requirements
 a.
-Input the two csv files
+Input the two csv files<br>
 b.
-Union the files together
+Union the files together<br>
 c.
 Convert the Date field to a Quarter Number instead
-      1. Name this field Quarter
+      1. Name this field Quarter<br>
 d.
 Aggregate the data in the following ways:
       1. Median price per Quarter, Flow Card? and Class
       2. Minimum price per Quarter, Flow Card? and Class
-      3. Maximum price per Quarter, Flow Card? and Class
+      3. Maximum price per Quarter, Flow Card? and Class<br>
 e.
 Create three separate flows where you have only one of the aggregated measures in each.
       1. One for the minimum price
       2. One for the median price
-      3. One for the maximum price
+      3. One for the maximum price<br>
 f.
-Now pivot the data to have a column per class for each quarter and whether the passenger had a flow card or not
+Now pivot the data to have a column per class for each quarter and whether the passenger had a flow card or not<br>
 g.
-Union these flows back together
+Union these flows back together<br>
 h.
 What's this you see???
 Economy is the most expensive seats and first class is the cheapest?
-When you go and check with your manager you realise the original data has been incorrectly classified so you need to the names of these columns.
+When you go and check with your manager you realise the original data has been incorrectly classified so you need to the names of these columns.<br>
 i.
 Change the name of the following columns:
       1. Economy to First
       2. First Class to Economy
       3. Business Class to Premium
-      4. Premium Economy to Business
+      4. Premium Economy to Business    <br>